Romania travel guide

 5. Sibiu, Romania

-The city of Sibiu, Romania, with its very well preserved medieval town, featured in Forbes "Europe's Most Idyllic Places To Live" article.
+The city of Sibiu, Romania, with its very well-preserved medieval town, was featured in Forbes's "Europe's Most Idyllic Places To Live" article.
 The city acquired the title of the European Region of Gastronomy in 2019 and hosted a food culture festival in September 2019.
 Other notable events that Sibiu hosts are the Christmas market and the Astra Film Festival.
-While in Sibiu, you should visit the Brukenthal Avrig Palace, The ASTRA Museum, and walk around the city on its stone-paved streets.
-The city is divided in the Upper Town and the Lower Town, connected through the Passage of Steps.
-In the past, the Upper Town was the rich center of the town, while Tower Town was inhabited by the middle classes.
+While in Sibiu, you should visit the Brukenthal Avrig Palace and the ASTRA Museum, and walk around the city on its stone-paved streets.
+The city is divided into the Upper Town and the Lower Town, connected through the Passage of Steps.
+In the past, the Upper Town was the rich centre of the town, while Tower Town was inhabited by the middle classes.

-Walking through the city center reveals several beautiful landmarks such as the Bridge of Lies and the Brukenthal Museum, and we guarantee you will be impressed by the unique rooftops of the city.
+Walking through the city centre reveals several beautiful landmarks such as the Bridge of Lies and the Brukenthal Museum, and we guarantee you will be impressed by the unique rooftops of the city.

 From Sibiu, you can easily reach Sinaia, where you can visit Peles Castle.
 Sibiu is also close to the Păltiniș ski resort and to the ASTRA National Museum Complex, where you can see what the life of the Romanian peasants looked like.